 To further prove the model of consistency that Krikorian continues to provide, Florida State was the only school in the country to finish each season from 2005-2015 ranked in the top 10 of the final NSCAA/United Soccer Coaches poll.
 The Seminoles were ranked in the top 25 of the United Soccer Coaches poll for 171 straight weeks – a streak spanning from September 6, 2005, to October 31, 2017.
 That streak hit an all-time high in 2012 when Florida State took over the top spot in the NSCAA top 25 poll on August 28.
 The Seminoles would maintain that No. 1 ranking for a school-record eight consecutive weeks posting a record of 7-1-0 against ranked opponents during that run including three wins over teams ranked in the top 10.
 FSU’s climb to the top spot marked a first for the Seminoles in the NSCAA poll and a first since 2006 when Soccer America had the Noles at No. 1 for four consecutive weeks.
 The Seminoles regained the No. 1 spot in the polls following their 1-0 victory over Virginia to secure the 2014 National Championship.
 FSU remained the No. 1 team in the country for four weeks during the 2015 season and owned the top spot for the first four weeks of the 2016 season.

-Krikorian has registered at least 16 wins in 13 of 15 seasons at Florida State while finishing no lower than second place a total of 12 times in the Atlantic Coast Conference, the nation’s premier soccer conference.
+Krikorian has registered at least 16 wins in 13 of 15 seasons at Florida State while finishing no lower than second place a total of 13 times in the Atlantic Coast Conference, the nation’s premier soccer conference.
 Krikorian led the Seminoles to a share of the ACC regular-season title and the No. 1 seed in the ACC Tournament for the first time in school history in 2009.
 Two years later he guided the Seminoles to their first ACC Championship as Florida State defeated Wake Forest 3-1 in penalty kicks.
 The Seminoles reigned supreme in the ACC once again in 2012 winning the outright regular-season title with an 8-2-0 record.
 In 2013, FSU went on to capture its second league championship with a 1-0 victory over Virginia Tech becoming just the third school in ACC history to win multiple league titles.
 In 2014, Florida State earned both the ACC regular-season and tournament championships for the first time in school history, allowing just three total goals against league opponents in 13 total games.
 During 2015, the Noles finished 6-1-3 in conference play in the regular-season and defeated No. 1 Virginia, 7-6 on PKs, to secure their third consecutive ACC Tournament title.
 The Noles entered the 2016 ACC Tournament as the No. 6 seed, but FSU won its fourth conference championship in a row after topping No. 6-ranked Duke, No. 9 Clemson and No. 10 North Carolina.
 In 2018, Florida State finished seventh in the ACC regular-season standings but took down each of the top three schools in the conference – No. 1 North Carolina, No. 2 Duke and No. 3 Virginia – on its way to its sixth ACC Championship in eight seasons.
+The 2020 season was a different one, but a special one for the Seminoles.
+In an eight-game regular season that was constructed of just conference games the Seminoles finished unbeaten throughout the regular season and the ACC Tournament, going 11-0 and winning a share of the ACC Regular Season and the ACC Tournament title with a 3-2 win over No. North Carolina.

 Earning the 2018 NCAA Championship was a complete team effort, as the Seminoles played with 14 different starting lineups through the 27 matches of the season due to a combination of injuries, international call-ups and illnesses.
 Nineteen of the 23 players that saw game action on the year earned at least one start and no lineup combination was used more than six times on the year.